arichtman/foxOps/docs/registers/decisions.md

 - configargparse - supports a lot of what we want, just still imperative argument declaration.
 Look into this one eventually
 - click - really nice and mature, plenty popular, company support even! might use this one
 - typer - built ontop of click so all those benefits + some additional features, not super mature though popular and supports subcommands while using annotations and typing.

+## 02. Configuration management and storage

+In the context of features around storing, using, and modifying configuration, facing the option to implement we decided not to implement to achieve focus on core functionality, accepting that only a handful of values would go into the configuration and it wouldn't save much over supporting `.env` files.
+See #14 for some more thoughts